aerarslan/TechnoMarkt-MSSQLDatabase/README.md

 # TechnoMarkt-MSSQLDatabase
-An example database of technology company
+An comprehensive database example of a technology company.